payload-interop/payload-interop/README.md

 string valued constants.

-This commonality is reflected in the `DomainPayload::getStatus() : string` method, along with the `DomainStatus` class of constants with these values:
+This commonality is reflected in the `DomainPayload::getStatus() : string` method, along with the `DomainStatus` constants:

  - `ACCEPTED`
  - `CREATED`